Skip to main content

 • Show a more restricted set of details on specific break points.

-For example, you have set up the standard screen type master_detail.
-This screen type uses detail group 'A' for its detail tabs.
+For example, you have set up the screen type master_detail.
+This screen type uses screen area 'A' for its detail tabs.
 Fallback allowed is on for the details.

 If you apply this screen type, the details of group 'A' will be visible.
-Additionally, items assigned to other detail groups and items without a group will be visible as well (if they exist).
+Additionally, items assigned to other screen areas and items without a group will be visible as well (if they exist).

 If you want to restrict the visible details to only group 'A', clone master_detail.
 Give the new screen type a name, for example, master_details_essentials.
 Make sure that Fallback allowed is off for this screen type.
 Only details that are explicitly part of group 'A' will be displayed on master_details_essentials.